andrepbento/MScThesis/requirements/README.md

     2. Profile
 6. How endpoints orders distributions are done?
     1. Use of a specific endpoint.
-    2. Wich endpoints are the most popular?
+    2. Which endpoints are the most popular?
         1. Endpoint requests.
 7. What is the behaviour of the instances?
     1. How do we know if a certain instance is in a "normal state"?